adamstallard/grunt-fail/README.md

 ###Usage

-``grunt-fail`` takes an optional error message and an optional return code as arguments.
+``grunt-fail`` takes an optional error message and an optional exit code as arguments.

 For example

     grunt "fail:Don't deploy:26"

-If there is just one argument, it can be either a numerical return code, or an error message.
+If there is just one argument, it can be either a numerical exit code, or an error message.

 The default message is "Failed on purpose."

-The default return code is 255.
+The default exit code is 255.

 More examples